 Your diploma will be mailed within 4-6 weeks after your degree conferral date to your address in LOUIE.
 Please verify the address shown, or indicate that you will update your address in LOUIE.
 Please note that an incorrect address will delay or prevent delivery of your diploma.

 Step 5: Submit your application

 Graduation fees will be charged to your LOUIE Student Center once you have applied.
-If you withdraw your application or your application is denied due to deficiencies, the $35 per degree/certificate fee(s) will be refunded to your account.
+If you withdraw your application or your application is denied due to deficiencies, the $35 per degree/certificate fee(s) will NOT be refunded.
 If you re-apply for graduation, the appropriate fees will be charged to your account.
-Please note that the graduation fee cannot be waived due to low income or other circumstances.
+Please note that the graduation fee WILL NOT be waived due to low income status or other circumstances.